tudorscanner/slate/source/includes/_hotels.md

 **Why is the x-user-agent header mandatory and it's important to pass the correct device?**

-Bellboy provides deals depending on the device the user is using.
+The Hotels API provides deals depending on the device the user is using.
 For this reason, it is mandatory to send the correct x-user-agent in order to provide accurate offers.

 **Are the amenities filter returned in any particular order?**

-Yes, by default Bellboy returns certain amenities in the first place because are most commonly used for filtering (Wifi Service, Pool, Parking, Air Conditioning, Spa, Airport Shuttle Service).
+Yes, by default the service returns certain amenities in the first place because are most commonly used for filtering (Wifi Service, Pool, Parking, Air Conditioning, Spa, Airport Shuttle Service).
 However, this order can change for different markets.

 **Are the meal plan and cancellation policy filters returned in any particular order?**

-Yes, by default Bellboy returns both filters in the following way:
+Yes, by default the service returns both filters in the following way:

 - Cancellation policy: The most convenient cancellation policy for the user is prioritised in the following order: Free cancellation, Refundable, Special conditions, Non-refundable
 - Meal plan: The more inclusive offers are prioritised in the following order: All inclusive, Full Board, Half Board, Breakfast included, Room only